Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Materials and Methods

 \paragraph{Localized Spatial Feature Extraction Network (LSFE)}

-As the initial compositor of our proposed network, it adeptly captures the local characteristics of the FDL images.
+The LSFE is the first module of the proposed architecture, which captures the local characteristics of the FDL images.
 Let $\mathcal{I}$ represent the training set of size $S$, defined as $\{\mathcal{I}_s\}^S_{s=1}$.
-Each input, $\mathcal{I}_i$, is characterized as $\mathcal{I}_i = \{x_i, y_i\}$, where $x_i$ denotes the FDL image tensor of dimensions $(128, 128)$, i.e., $x = \{x_{128} \times x_{128}\}$.
+Each input, $\mathcal{I}_i$, is characterized as $\mathcal{I}_i = \{x_i, y_i\}$, where $x_i$ denotes the FDL image tensor of dimensions $(128, 128)$, that is, $x = \{x_{128} \times x_{128}\}$.
 The variable $y_i$ corresponds to the annotated sleep stage of the respective FDL data $x_i$.
-To encapsulate the local features of the FDL image, the compositor develops the structure designated as \textit{LSFE-CNN}, which is composed of two standard CNN layers, two dilated CNN layers, a single flatten layer, and two fully connected layers.
+To encapsulate the local features of the FDL image, we developed a structure designated as \textit{LSFE-CNN}, which is composed of two standard CNN layers, two dilated CNN layers, a single flatten layer, and two fully connected layers.
 The aggregation of these layers forms the initial feature map $\mathcal{F}_1$, which encapsulates all the local variations in the data.
-Four maximum pooling layers succeed the four CNNs.
-For the standard CNNs, each possesses a configuration $\{H, W, C\}$ where $(H, W)\equiv(2,2)$ indicates the kernel size, and $C$ denotes the number of kernels, being 16 and 32 for the first two CNNs respectively.
-The conventional CNNs traverse the entire FDL graph with a receptive field window of size $[2,2]$ and extract the most pertinent information using a maximum-pool strategy, determined by the formula: $max(0, p)$ where $p$ represents the scanning data point.
-In contrast, for the dilated CNNs, each is configured with $\{H, W, D, C\}$ where $(H, W)\equiv(2, 2)$ is the kernel size, $D=2$ is the dilation rate and $C = 64 \text{ and } 128$ are the number of kernels, respectively.
-Similarly to the conventional CNNs, the dilated CNNs also employ the maximum-pool strategy.
-However, unlike the conventional methods, the size of the receptive field can be adjusted by a factor of $l$, as delineated below:
+Four maximum pooling layers succeeded the four CNNs.
+For the standard CNNs, each possesses a configuration $\{H, W, C\}$ where $(H, W)\equiv(2,2)$ indicates the kernel size, and $C$ denotes the number of kernels, which are 16 and 32 for the first two CNNs, respectively.
+Conventional CNNs traverse the entire FDL graph with a receptive field window of size $[2,2]$ and extract the most pertinent information using a maximum-pool strategy, determined by the formula: $max(0, p)$ where $p$ represents the scanning data point.
+In contrast, for the dilated CNNs, each is configured with $\{H, W, D, C\}$ where $(H, W)\equiv(2, 2)$ is the kernel size, $D=2$ is the dilation rate, and $C = 64 \text{ and } 128$ are the number of kernels, respectively.
+Similar to conventional CNNs, dilated CNNs also employ a maximum-pooling strategy.
+However, unlike conventional methods, the size of the receptive field can be adjusted by a factor of $l$, as delineated below: